 SaaS selling often involves a longer sales cycle.
 Sales team motivation is essential.
 Sales reps rely on success incentives as much as any other weapon.
 If your reps don’t care for the success of the business or have much to do with it, they won’t do their best.

 This also involves a mix of tangible rewards and access to SaaS sales intelligence tools.
-For example, you should give high-performing cash prizes as well as setting targets and special rewards to meet those goals.
+For example, you should give high-performing cash prizes as well as set targets and special rewards to meet those goals.
 You can give them access to the B2B data platform to save their research time and boost the sales process that can help the sales reps to achieve their sales targets.

 The more you brainstorm with your team, the better you will understand the challenges they face and the ways to overcome them.
 Once you have addressed the challenges, you can focus on the six stages of SaaS selling.